rism-digital/rism.info/publications/bibliography.de.md

 Álvarez-Escandell, Carmen: The Cataloguing Process of the 'C Collection' in the Music Archive of the Cathedrals of Zaragoza, in: Fontes Artis Musicae 70, no. 2 (April-June 2023), S. 114-126.
 [Online verfügbar](https://muse.jhu.edu/pub/287/article/901180){:blank}.

+Clermont, Susan: Anthologies of Musical Works in Print and Manuscript from the 15th-17th Centuries in the Library of Congress Music Division.
+Washington, D.C.: Library of Congress, 2023.
+[Online verfügbar](https://guides.loc.gov/music-anthologies/anthologies-bibliography){blank}.

 ##### Anmerkung: